concur/developer.concur.com/attendee/attendee-type-resource.markdown

 ## Description
-The type of attendee, as configured in Concur.
+The Attendee Type resource represents the type of attendee as configured in Concur.

 ## Version
 1.0